jwt218/SINC/README.md

 ## How to Get Started

-1️⃣ Download IsoNQ
+1️⃣ Download SINC
 Clone this repository or download the package manually.

 2️⃣ Follow the tutorial
-See 📖 IsoNQ_tutorial.m for detailed instructions.
+See 📖 SINC_tutorial.m for detailed instructions.

 3️⃣ Run the workflow
 Use infoQ to set parameters and processQ to run the pipeline.

 🔗 Citation & References
-If you use IsoNQ in your research, please cite:
+If you use SINC in your research, please cite:
 📄 [Paper in review]

 For more details on the methodology and validation, refer to the manuscript.

 👥 Contributors & Contact
-IsoNQ is developed and maintained by Julian Traphagan.
+SINC is developed and maintained by Julian Traphagan.
 If you have any questions, issues, or suggestions, feel free to open an issue on GitHub or reach out at jtraph1@lsu.edu.